Skeletrox/skeletrox.github.io/content/personal_blog/anxiety.md

 out of them, not how easy it is to get in them.
 Doomscrolling was my default reaction until videogames and workouts became accessible enough for me.

+Once they did, I made my doomscrolling conscious.
+Was I scrolling endlessly while waiting for my turn at the barbershop?
+That's fine.
+In the metro?
+Maybe, as long as I knew when I needed to get down.
+In my bed, with a deadline looming?
+Yeah... time to jot down what I need to do and get at least something done.
+I can reward myself with a small treat once done.

 ### A live example